nsacyber/RandPassGenerator/RandPassGenerator/README.txt

 -k N	   Generate N random keys of the specified strength

 -enc	   Encrypt generated random key using a random password that is at least a 16 characters (256-bit AES) and write to file named the Key ID (KEY_ID.enc).
-A prompt for a random random password to us will appear.
+A prompt for a random password to us will appear.
 Users should generate a random password to use for encryption prior to generating keys. ("java -jar RandPassGenerator.jar -pw 1 -str 96" will generate a 16 character password).

 -decrypt   Decrypt encrypted key file using a random password that is at least a 16 characters and save as text file (KEY_ID_decrypted.txt).
 A prompt for the name of the encrypted file to decrypt will appear, then a prompt for the random password to use will appear.